 NO HOT LOADING!
 Engines must be shut down prior to loading or unloading Young Eagles!

 We’ll have a bunch of Young Eagles planes along with the normal traffic going in and out of the airport area, so be vigilant and communicate.
-Rick Beach has been kind enough to create the guidelines and information below.
-I’ll just add that we’ll be flying repeated trips over our neighbors in Novato and northern San Rafael, so be as kind as possible with lower RPMs, varying your actual track over the ground somewhat, and observing the suggested altitudes.
+We’ll be flying repeated trips over our neighbors in Novato and northern San Rafael, so be as kind as possible with lower RPMs, varying your actual track over the ground somewhat, and observing the suggested altitudes.

 - Take a good look around your plane and do not forget to call “CLEAR PROP” before you start your engines.

-- After your flight when returning, look for an Aircraft Marshal who will stand where they want you with both hands raised.
+- When returning from your flight, look for an Aircraft Marshal who will stand where they want you with both hands raised.
 Normally you will position yourself on the marshal.
-In the event the marshal needs to actually direct you, the marshal will use the standard motions where they point to the landing gear that they want brake applied to turn you in the desired direction.
-For example, pointing at pax/co-pilots landing gear requires brake on the pax/co-pilots landing gear which would turn the aircraft to the right
+In the event the marshal needs to actually direct you, the marshal will use the standard hand signals.

-- When you return and shut down, marshal’s will escort adults out to the aircraft for a photo opportunity with the Young Eagles at your aircraft
+- When you return and shut down, Young Eagles ground volunteers will escort adults out to the aircraft for a photo opportunity with the Young Eagles at your aircraft

 - Pick up your next Young Eagle(s) at the administrative desk